-Another good resource is a testimonial press release that details how a certain company CEO joined your group or retained your services, why they did it and how they benefitted.
-It's possible that some CEOs would refuse to consent for issues of privacy, but if they're having a positive experience, why not.
-Announce that you are forming a new group or seeking additional clients, and invite potential interested CEOs to an open meeting.
+Another good resource is a testimonial press release, which details how a certain company CEO joined your group or retained your services, why they did it and how they benefitted.
+It's possible that some CEOs might hesitate because of privacy concerns.

+But if they're having a positive experience, why not?
+Announce that you're forming a new group or seeking additional clients and invite potential interested CEOs to an open meeting.

-Announce each new member or client that joins or special achievements realized by existing members or clients.
-Let them offer a quote about how you helped them achieve this goal.
+Announce each new member or client that joins, along with special achievements experienced by existing members or clients.
+Have them offer a quote about how you helped them achieve this goal.
 Use PR as a means to establish your presence as a thought leader on the CEO peer group or consulting experience.